Why buy a new-build property?

 To try and tackle the national property shortage, the government is pledging to build 300,000 new-build homes a year by the mid-2020s.

-The government is heavily incentivising buying new-build homes, too - you can buy a new home with a deposit of just 5% and a government loan of between 15% and 40%, depending on where in the UK you live, using the Help to Buy equity loan scheme (it's unavailable in Northern Ireland).
+The government is incentivising buying new-build homes, too - you can buy a new home with a deposit of just 5% and a government loan of between 15% and 40%, depending on where in the UK you live, using the Help to Buy equity loan scheme (it's unavailable in Northern Ireland).

 However, there are some disadvantages to buying new-build homes, including the fact that it can sometimes be more difficult to get a mortgage.

 Here we explain the pros and cons of buying a new-build home and how the process works.

 Which?
 Mortgage Advisers can find and arrange the best deal for you.

 What's included in a new-build property?

 One of the great advantages of buying a brand-new property is that, often, many of the fixtures and fittings you'd otherwise have to fork out for are included in the price.